College Adviser â Greater Los Angeles area (Fixed term)

 The mission of the University of Southern California College Advising Corpsâ (USC CAC) is to improve college outcome for low-income, first-generation and underrepresented students.
 USC CAC places recent college grads on high school campuses to serve as the full time college advisers.
 Advisers assist students and their families with college planning, admissions and financial aid and enrollment in postsecondary institutions that will serve them well.

 The USC College Advising Corps is committed to ensuring our students have excellent support in their college access journeys--this begins with assembling an excellent team.
 Below youâll find an overview of our hiring process.

 College Advising is a full-time position (37.5 hours/week).
 Please note that the adviser is a USC employee, but will NOT work on the USC campus.
 The adviser will work on a high school campus in the Greater Los Angeles area.
 (Potential areas include: Los Angeles, Long Beach, Compton, Downey, Lynwood and various cities in the San Gabriel Valley).

 We begin reviewing resumes and scheduling interviews in February.
 We typically continue interviewing candidates through June.
 If offered a position, a candidate can expect a start date in July alongside several other new hires starting the same day.

 Mid-year hiring cycle

 If a position opens mid-year, after the July start date, we review resumes and schedule interviews as soon as the new position is posted.
 Start date will be ASAP.Â

 The College Adviser position runs for a full year.
 The position may be extended to another year, depending on grant funding and performance.
 The position is fixed term and WILL NOT last longer than two years.
-Compensation will include an hourly wage of $15.45 / hour, a retention bonus, and USC benefits, including health insurance.
+Compensation will include an hourly wage of $19.00 / hour, and USC benefits, including health insurance.